spinastro/UniPd_ML/README.md

 INAF - Astronomical Observatory of Padua

-lorenzo.spina at inaf.it
+spina.astro at gmail.com

 # Roadmap
 (subject to changes)

 ### Part 1: Fundamentals of Machine Learning